harripd/H2MMpythonlib/docs/source/OOptimizationTutorial.rst

 So it looks like the ideal model (minimum *ICL*) is the 4 state model.

-But since this is also the most nubmer of states optimized, a 5 state model might be even better.
+But since this is also the most number of states optimized, a 5 state model might be even better.
 Even if the 4 state model is best, seeing that the *ICL* of the 5 state model increases, it is still best to optimize it so that we can be assured that the 4 state model is best.
 And if the 5 state model turns out to have an even smaller *ICL*, we should go on and optimize a 6 state model.